SamerSawan/UnseenAlchemist/README.md

 ## Why?
 Unseen Alchemist was created as a submission for the PirateJam 15, organized by Twitch Streamer and Youtuber PirateSoftware.
-Unseen Alchemist was in the top 3% of submissions at the conclusion of the judging period.
+Unseen Alchemist was built in 2 weeks and scored in the top 3% of submissions at the conclusion of the judging period.

 ## Contributing